-Easy/Hard: Easy, the hardest part it to not nibble too much when making it!
+Easy/Hard: Easy, the hardest part is to not nibble too much when making it!

-Make Ahead/Made to Order: You can make this in the morning, and then serve it later.
-Actually I like to do it that way (even thought you can certainly make it right before.)
+Make-Ahead/Made to Order: You can make this in the morning, and then serve it later.
+Actually I like to do it that way (even though you can certainly make it right before.)
 When you give it time to meld together I think it is even better.

 Options: I use this as an appetizer but it also works well as a salad or stirred up with pasta!
 WIN/WIN!

 BONUS: It’s very healthy even if you do serve it on a toast.
 Serve it on a slice of cucumber and it’s extremely low carb!